PolymeshAssociation/polymesh-tools/docs/operator/README.md

 ## Bonding POLYX

-**You should ensure that your Polymesh nodes have synced with the chain and are healthy before proceeding with this section**.
+**You should ensure that your Polymesh nodes have synced with the chain and are healthy before proceeding with this section.
+Failure to do so may result in operator penalties.**

 To become an operator on Polymesh, you need to bond (lock) some POLYX in the system.
 The account that stores your bonded funds is called the stash account and the account that decides